gitlabhq/gitlabhq/doc/development/testing_guide/end_to_end_tests.md

 It is also possible to trigger build of GitLab packages and then pass these package to GitLab QA to run tests in a [pipeline][gitlab-qa-pipelines].

-Developers can trigger a `package-qa` manual action, that should be present in the merge request widget in your merge request.
+Developers can trigger the `package-qa` manual action, that should be present in the merge request widget.

-It is possible to trigger Gitlab QA pipeline from merge requests in GitLab CE and GitLab EE, but QA triggering manual action is also available in the Omnibus GitLab project as well.
+It is also possible to trigger Gitlab QA pipeline from merge requests in Omnibus GitLab project.
+You can find a manual action that is similar to `package-qa`, mentioned above, in your Omnibus-related merge requests as well.

 Below you can read more about how to use it and how does it work.

 #### How does it work?

-Currently, we are _multi-project pipeline_-like approach to run QA pipelines.
+Currently, we are using _multi-project pipeline_-like approach to run QA pipelines.

-1. Developer triggers a manual action, that can be found in CE and EE merge requests, what starts a chain of pipelines.
+1. Developer triggers a manual action, that can be found in CE and EE merge requests.
+This starts a chain of pipelines in multiple projects.

-1. The script, that is being executed, triggers a pipeline in GitLab Omnibus projects, and waits for the resulting status.
+1. The script being executed triggers a pipeline in GitLab Omnibus and waits for the resulting status.
 We call this a _status attribution_.

 1. GitLab packages are being built in Omnibus pipeline.
 Packages are going to be pushed to Container Registry.